Acute Assessment Unit

 Tetanus

-Tetanus is caused by a poison produced by a germ found in soil, dust and manure that can enter the body through a cut, wound or any break in the skin.
-Tetanus causes serious, painful spasms of muscles and can lead to "locking" of the jaw so a person cannot open his or her mouth, swallow, breath or move.
+Tetanus is caused by a poison produced by a germ found in soil, dust, and manure, that can enter the body through a cut, a wound, or any break in the skin.
+Tetanus causes serious, painful spasms of muscles and can lead to "locking" of the jaw, so a person cannot open their mouth, swallow, breath or move.

 Diphtheria